-Note: You may compute the interest and penalty by accessing our Web site at www.nystax.gov and clicking on Electronic Services, or you may call 1 800 225-5829, and we will compute the penalty and interest for you.
+Note: You may compute the interest and penalty by accessing our Web site and clicking on Electronic Services, or you may call, and we will compute the penalty and interest for you (see Need help? on page 28).

 Schedule A